 Ecommerce Advantage #9: Customers Get a Less Invasive Experience

 Some people dread walking into a brick and mortar store as they’re forced to interact with the store’s employees.
-Whether learning about a promotion or being asked questions throughout the shopping experience, some may prefer online shopping as it can be a little less invasive making it one of the best benefits of ecommerce.
+Whether learning about a sales promotion or being asked questions throughout the shopping experience, certain customers may prefer online shopping as it can be a little less invasive, making it one of the best benefits of ecommerce.

 Ecommerce Advantage #10: Gain Access to Customer Data Easily

-Compared to selling in brick and mortar, you can easily gain access to customer data.
+One of the best ecommerce advantages is that you can easily gain access to data for analysis on your customer.
 Most people feel uncomfortable giving away email addresses or postal codes to physical retailers.
-In ecommerce, you can get your customer’s name, mailing address, e-mail address, and phone number.
+In ecommerce, you can get your customer’s name, mailing address, email address, and phone number.
 That means you have at least three different ways to communicate and build a relationship with them.

 Ecommerce Advantage #11: Able to Process a High Number of Orders

 In retail stores, long queues can deter people from shopping.
 With ecommerce, there’s no waiting time.
-A customer can place orders on his or her own schedule with no delays allowing you to accept a high number of orders.
+A customer can place orders on their own schedule with no delays, allowing you to accept a high number of orders.

 Ecommerce Advantage #12: Can Scale Business Quickly

-With ecommerce, you can grow organic traffic and sales with content creation.
-From making videos to writing blog content, you’ll be able to optimize your store to drive more traffic and sales without having to spend more money.
-Plus, you’ll be able to not only get traffic organically through content creation, you’ll be able to monetize those customers with retargeting ads.
+With ecommerce, you can grow organic traffic and sales with ecommerce blogging.
+From making videos to writing blog content, you’ll be able to optimize your store to drive traffic and sales without having to spend more money.
+Plus, you’ll be able to not only get traffic organically through content creation but you’ll also be able to monetize those customers with retargeting ads.

 Ecommerce Disadvantage #1: No One Can Buy During a Site Crash

-Fortunately, ecommerce solutions like Shopify offer free hosting in their monthly fee allowing you to have one of the best servers on the market.
+Fortunately, ecommerce solutions like Shopify offer free hosting in their monthly fee, allowing you to have one of the best servers on the market.
 In recent memory, there was only one time where sites were down.
-However, ecommerce stores weren’t the only affected.
-Twitter, Spotify, Soundcloud, and more were affected by the crash.
+However, ecommerce stores weren’t the only sites affected.
+Twitter, Spotify, Soundcloud, and more were affected by this crash.
 The issue was resolved the same day.
-Yet, site crashes on Shopify are so rare that it’s likely not to cause problems in your business.
+Yet, site crashes on platforms like Shopify are so rare that it’s likely not to cause problems in your business.

 Ecommerce Disadvantage #3: Ecommerce Is Highly Competitive

-Ecommerce Disadvantage #4: Customers Can Be Impatient
+Ecommerce Disadvantages #4: Customers Can Be Impatient

-In a brick and mortar store, if a customer has a question a salesperson is on the floor ready to answer them.
-However, in ecommerce, most businesses delay responding to customer inquiries.
+If a customer has a question in store a salesperson is on the floor ready to answer them.
+However, an ecommerce disadvantage is that most businesses experience a delay responding to customer inquiries.
 The reality is most customers expect a response from a business within the hour on social media.
-If you delay in responding to their message, they can become aggravated and shop somewhere else instead.
+If you delay in responding to their message, they can become angry and shop somewhere else instead.
 You need to be online 24/7.

-Although Amazon offers same day shipping, it wasn’t a profitable model until they created Amazon Prime.
+Although Amazon offers same-day shipping, it wasn’t a profitable model until they created Amazon Prime.
 It only became profitable because they have tens of millions of Prime members.
 The solution is to be transparent with your customer.
 Let them know when they can expect packages when they place an order.